SusmithaVenkittaraman/Tumor_Data_Analysis/README.md

 # Getting Started

-1.Open Jupyter Notebook file to see the analysis and the code.
+1. Open Jupyter Notebook file to see the analysis and the code.
-2.The data used in the analysis is present in the Data folder
+2. The data used in the analysis is present in the Data folder